Estimated reading time: 6 minutes

 Common dolphins live in the waters around Zanzibar.
 There are two pods that are seen almost daily between Nungwi and Mnemba atoll.
 We encounter dolphins in Mnemba, or on the way there, on about half of our Mnemba trips.
 To not disturb them, we only jump in to swim with them when we feel that they are in a playful mood.
 Underwater while diving we see them on average 4-5 time a month.
 The chance of seeing dolphin and maybe even swim or dive with them is definitely a good reason to dive in Mnemba Atoll.

 Green turtles and hawksbill turtles used to be extremely common in Zanzibar.
 I remember a day when I counted 23 of them in one dive spot!
 Unfortunately, there are fewer of them these days, but there is still a good chance to hop into them on any of our dive sites.

 Humpback whales migrate close to Zanzibar in August-September and are usually seen next to Leven Bank and in the Mnemba channel.
 On average, we are lucky to spot them on about 7-8 times in each season.
 We only spot them off our boats and never underwater as they are moving quite fast.
-Sometimes they can be seen right off Nungwi beach.
-In 2020 and 2021, the humpbacks migrated farther from the Island (this already happened in the past), and we did not spot any of them.
+Sometimes they can be even seen right off Nungwi beach.

 White-tip reef sharks do live on Zanzibar reefs and can occasionally be seen in Mnemba Atoll on Big Wall, Shark House and Wattabomi.
 You might get lucky and see them on your dive, but don’t hold your breath waiting for that to happen.